joinsunfish/IvfSuccessCalculator/README.md

 ## Response

 The web front-end should display the response in a user-friendly way.
-There are no requirements on how this is done - if the front-end posted a web form, the back-end can respond with the HTML containing the result.
+There are no requirements on how this is done - if the front-end posted a web form or redirected to a new URL, the back-end can respond with the HTML containing the result.
 If you decided to create a Single-Page Application and leverage the server as an API, then do whatever makes sense for your SPA to display the result.

 ## Submission